 This exercise is powerful, yet simple.
 It is hard to lie to yourself when you’re alone, even harder when you're writing things down.
 You lay down your vulnerability on paper, put it all out, and let honesty shine through your words (and tears).

 For the past five years, I had designed several goals, a to-do list for life in general.
 Being focused on achieving them kept me busy for months at a time.
 Once I achieved my goal, I would move to the next, and so on.
 By applying productivity tactics from Tim Ferriss, I managed to increase my revenue while working less than four hours a week, from anywhere in the world.

-When you have time on your hands, no responsibilities and money on top of that, you could do lots of things.
-You could become a good Samaritan…or remain a child.
+When you have time on your hands, no responsibilities, and the luxury of money on top, you could do lots of things.
+You could become a good Samaritan, build things and change the world…or remain a child, a kidult.
 I remained a child.
-Better, I had a fucking blast…until I achieved my goal.
+What's more, I had a fucking blast…until I achieved my goal.
 Then, THE question would creep in again.

 That realization enlightened a life paradox.
 I had it all right here in Montreal.
 The love, the good atmosphere, the career, the security.
 My life in Montreal was remarkably fortunate.
 I had what many people would gamble everything for.
 Yet, I was creating distraction after distraction, all disguised as life goals.
 La Chichona was the latest, and it kept me busy for half a year.
 Why?
 Because despite all that, I was just like Tim.

 I could try to answer THE question, or create yet another distraction.
 This time, time wasn’t on my side.
 Winter and my financial distress made that decision for me.
 I had to go.
 This new distraction was about to last awhile.
 Enough time to figure out THE question, I hope.